telerik/blazor-docs/components/chart/labels-template-and-format.md

 * add conditional logic in the template that renders the desired content when your condition is met, and returns nothing when it is not.
 * ensure the labels background is transparent so there are no leftover spots on the chart.

+This example also showcases basic logic use in the templates that does not require external functions.

 >caption Hide labels with zero values